nickdelgrosso/GitQuartoWorkshop/takka.md

 # Hello
-My name is Takkasila Saichol and I am a professional bedroom clown.🤡🎈
+My name is Takkasila Saichol, and I am a professional bedroom clown.🤡🎈